BlitChain/BLIPs/blips/blip-tasks.md

   run_pool_gas_limit: int // cumulative gas reserved for run tasks
   remaining_pool_gas_limit: int // remaining tasks in the pool that haven't been run

-  // "when" must be between
+  // "scheduled_on" and "executed_on" must be between
   max_blocks_in_the_future
   max_time_in_the_future